Tapad/tapad-android-sdk/ad-serving/README.md

 ```

 ### Add onResume and onPause event hooks to your Activity
-To make sure that the view start refreshing ads when the activity becomes active and stops when the activity is passivated, add the following code to the activity containing the `AdView`:
+To make sure that the view starts refreshing ads when the activity becomes active and stops when the activity is paused, add the following code to the activity containing the `AdView`:

 ```java
     @Override